LukeThornton92/string_theory/README.md

 My inspiration for the colour scheme was taken from the very products themselves.
 I took numerous hex values from classic Fender and Gibson guitars, played around with brightness and tones and came to the pallete below.

-I chose a simple off white background for my site, I think a light pale background gives a much more proffesional feel.
+I chose a simple off white background for my site, I think a light pale background gives a much more proffesional feel which I noted early on in my research.

 ![Contrast](/media/README/contrast.png)